utkusen/shotlooter/README.md

 Install required libraries

-`pip3 install -r requirements.txt`
+`pip3 install .`

 ## Usage

-**Basic Usage:** `python3 shotlooter.py --code PRNT.SC_ID`
+**Basic Usage:** `shotlooter --code PRNT.SC_ID`

 It searches for matching keywords (located in `keywords.txt`), high entropy strings and credit card numbers.
 You can find an id by uploading an image to https://prnt.sc/ .
-For example `python3 shotlooter.py --code sjgmm5`
+For example `shotlooter --code sjgmm5`

 It will check the ids by incrementing them one by one: